Welcome to the all new Caninest Subscribe now for the latest in the dog world.

 Great Pyrenees

-Image from Loadmaster
+Image from Rose Robinson

 Thought to have originated in Asia or Siberia these dogs are thought to share blood with St. Bernards & Newfoundlands.
 The breed became popular in Europe during the dark ages & French Nobility found them fashionable guard dogs.